Farenheith/faster-readline-iterator/README.md

 [![test-coverage](https://github.com/Farenheith/faster-readable-iterator/actions/workflows/test-coverage.yml/badge.svg)](https://github.com/Farenheith/faster-readable-iterator/actions/workflows/test-coverage.yml)

 # faster-readable-iterator
-A faster version for the readline's implementation of Symbol.asyncIterator
+A faster version for the readline's implementation of Symbol.asyncIterator.
+With this version, you can achieve a performance 20% to 58% better than with the vanilla one.

 # how to install